 A good rule of thumb is to save eight times your final salary by age 67.
 Check your portfolio to find out if you’re on track to reach your goal.
 If not, you might decide to postpone retirement and/or delay when you start receiving Social Security benefits.

-If you’d like help getting started in investing or would like suggestions on how to maximize your portfolio, contact a financial advisor at Navy Federal Financial Group.
+If you’d like help getting started in investing or would like suggestions on how to maximize your portfolio, contact a financial advisor at Navy Federal Investment Services.